When choosing a course provider there's a lot to consider, especially as each one has unique specialities, character and student profiles.

-- An increasing number of universities and colleges make some specific housing provision for mature students and their spouses and/or children.
+- Many course providers have halls of residence – often just for first-year students, some with catering, some single-sex and increasingly with specific housing provision for mature students and their spouses and/or children.

 I have achieved far more than I ever thought possible, and turned my life from one of staid acceptance of being disabled, to one that is active, challenging and rewarding, and ultimately allows me to enthuse and encourage other adults to aim for academic achievements."

-Full-time or part-time?
+Full-time or part-time